-The scope of this risk analysis is to consider the biosecurity risk that may be associated with the importation of fresh strawberry fruit (henceforth strawberries) ($Fragaria \times ananassa$), from Korea, for human consumption in Australia.
+The scope of this risk analysis is to consider the biosecurity risk that may be associated with the importation of fresh strawberry fruit (henceforth strawberries) (Fragaria × ananassa), from Korea, for human consumption in Australia.

 In this risk analysis, strawberries are defined as strawberry fruit which include calyx, fruit and achenes (seeds) (Figure 1).
-This risk analysis covers all commercially greenhouse grown strawberries of all cultivars from all strawberry producing regions of Korea.
+This risk analysis is limited to commercially greenhouse-grown strawberries of all cultivars from all strawberry producing regions of Korea.